trevorforrey/trevorforrey.github.io/_posts/projects/2017-10-20-go-web-crawler.md

 After reading the book, _The Go Programming Language_, I had a strong itch to make something using Go.
 I ended up deciding on creating a web crawler, with the attempt to build something that fully took advantage of Golang's concurrency model.
+This project is loosely based from a crawler example in the book.
 Read on to learn about my process in creating this crawler and some problems I faced during my first Go program.

 The project I worked towards was a web crawler that would output images found while crawling.
 This project seemed fun from a user-experience standpoint as well